Looking for an employer of record in Italy? Here’s what you need to know

 - Annual leave (Vacation PTO): Employees are entitled to a minimum of 4 weeks of paid vacation each year.

-- Maternity leave: Pregnant employees are entitled to 5 months of paid maternity leave, usually split into 2 months before and 3 months after childbirth.
+- Maternity leave: Pregnant employees are entitled to 5 months of maternity leave at full pay, with 80% reimbursed by INPS, usually split into 2 months before and 3 months after childbirth.

 - Paternity leave: Fathers are entitled to 10 days of paid leave, which can be taken during the 2 months before or 5 months after the birth of the child.